tedd/Tedd.RandomUtils/NuGet documentation.md

 	}
 }
 ```

-## Thread safety
-Any public static (Shared in Visual Basic) members of this type are thread safe.
-Any instance members are not guaranteed to be thread safe.

-## Background
-[System.Random](https://msdn.microsoft.com/en-us/library/system.random(v=vs.110).aspx) is based on a pseudorandom algorithm.
-This means that given a seed (default: number of milliseconds since computer was started) math is used to generate seemingly random numbers.
-If given the same seed, a sequence of random numbers will look the same every time.
-For most cases this is fine, but in some cases you need more random data.
-One such case is cryptography, where a pseudorandom generator such as [System.Random](https://msdn.microsoft.com/en-us/library/system.random(v=vs.110).aspx) would generate a predictable sequence of numbers.

-[RNGCryptoServiceProvider](https://msdn.microsoft.com/en-us/library/system.security.cryptography.rngcryptoserviceprovider(v=vs.110).aspx) through [RandomNumberGenerator](https://msdn.microsoft.com/en-us/library/system.security.cryptography.randomnumbergenerator(v=vs.110).aspx) provides "cryptography grade random" numbers.
-These numbers are a bit more random as they are provided by the operating system, which has methods of collecting random data.

-RandomNumberGenerator gives you a bunch of random bytes.
-It's up to you to convert to a number and size for whatever purpose.
-System.Random however has a simple interface, for example rnd.Next(10).

-This is where MoreRandom comes in.
-CryptoRandom mimics System.Random and is a drop-in replacement.
-You get the power of RandomNumberGenerator with the ease of System.Random.

-# Remarks
-## Vanilla System.Random vs this library
-Standard System.Random.Next() returns a positive integer, while all this library return full range of values for given datatype.
-Standard System.Random.Next(from, to) has "exclusive to" value, meaning it only returns 31 random bits in the 32-bit integer.
-This library returns random for all 32 and 64 bits on NextInt32(), NextUInt32, NextInt64() and NextUInt64() respectively.

-# Unit testing
-xUnit in .Net Core with near 100% code coverage.
-Boundary checks as well as average check (for statistical distribution) on large number of samples.

 # Benchmarks
 Each execution is *1.000.000 calculation* of random + loop overhead.
 So 2.381 ms / 1M is 0.002381 ms per calculation = 2.381 us (microseconds).
 In case of FastRandom the loop overhead may account for around 50% of the time.